×

 When we asked expats and global nomads about the quality of medical care in Costa Rica, they replied:

 "Costa Rica offers a wide range of medical services, including both public and private healthcare.
 The public healthcare system is free for all citizens and legal residents, and is generally of a high quality.
 Private healthcare is also available, and is often more modern and efficient than the public system.
 Costa Rica is home to a number of world-class hospitals and clinics, offering a range of treatments and services.
 Many of these facilities are staffed by highly trained and experienced medical professionals, and offer the latest in medical technology.
-Costa Rica is also home to a number of specialized medical centers, offering treatments for specific conditions such as cancer, heart disease, and neurological disorders," explained one person living in Costa Rica.
+Costa Rica is also home to a number of specialized medical centers, offering treatments for specific conditions such as cancer, heart disease, and neurological disorders," said one digital nomad in Costa Rica.

 RelocateNow Costa Rica